greymistcube/flappy_bird_ai/README.md

 the computational power required grows exponentially relative to the size of the network.

-Finding the right network structure for the job at hand is often part of the most time consuming process in dealing with ANNs.
-Starting with a wrong network structure, tuning of other hyperparameters, such as deciding learning rate, batch optimization, weight initialization, etc., each of which is associated with numerous variables to tune, becomes wasted labor.
+Finding the right network topology for the job at hand is often part of the most time consuming process in dealing with ANNs.
+Starting with a wrong network topology, tuning of other hyperparameters, such as deciding learning rate, batch optimization, weight initialization, etc., each of which is associated with numerous variables to tune, becomes wasted labor.